If you are planning a trip to Italy anytime soon, then you may have wondered: “Is Milan worth visiting?”.

 You can visit its vast interior, as well as climb up on the rooftop from where you enjoy the views of Milan and take a closer look at the intricate architectural details.

-I do suggest buying your ticket online ahead of time (it also includes entry to the museum, the Church of St. Gottardo in Corte, and the archaeological area and it’s valid for 72h), in order to avoid the often long lines outside the ticket booth.
+I do suggest buying your ticket online ahead of time (it also includes entry to the museum, the Church of St. Gottardo in Corte, and the archaeological area and it’s valid for 72 hours) to avoid the often long lines outside the ticket booth.

 To get to the rooftop you can choose between taking the stairs or the elevator.
 Both options have their pros and cons.